-- Educating staffs on the signs and symptoms of the coronavirus and the precautions that can be taken to limit the risk of getting the infection.
+- Educating staff on the signs and symptoms of the coronavirus and the precautions that can be taken to limit the risk of getting the infection.

-- Limiting unnecessary conferences, meetings and visitors, and assessing the risks of exposure by recognizing staffs who may have recently traveled to, come in direct contact with, or are scheduled to go to virus infected country.
+- Limiting unnecessary conferences, meetings, and visitors, and assessing the risks of exposure by recognizing staff who may have recently traveled to, come in direct contact with, or are scheduled to go to virus infected country.

 - Implementing and/or potentially assessing workplace crisis response protocols.

-- Providing travel guidelines for travel to abroad or domestic.
+- Providing travel guidelines for travel abroad or domestically.

-- Permitting sick staffs to work from home or take leave as appropriate.
+- Permitting sick staff to work from home or taking leave as appropriate.

 What should a workplace Novel Coronavirus response plan cover?

 Before an Epidemic

 Preventive measures.
 The Centre for Health Protection gave Health Advice on the Prevention of Severe Respiratory Disease related to a Novel Corona Infectious Agent in the Workplace, which sets out the rules on preventive measures which will be taken.